-It is easily the scariest film of 2017 (with Annabelle: Creation a close second) and it’s largely due to the brilliant adaptation written by a handful of people (including a first draft co-written by Cary Fukunaga of True Detective fame) and rewritten by director Andrés Muschietti.
+It is easily the scariest film of 2017 (with Annabelle: Creation a close second), and it’s mainly due to the brilliant adaptation written by a handful of people (including a first draft co-written by Cary Fukunaga of True Detective fame) and rewritten by director Andrés Muschietti.

 But yet again, the performances propel the film into the next echelon as the lead children and Pennywise himself (Bill Skarsgård) sell us on the fear in the movie.